twibiral/obsidian-execute-code/README.md

 <small>Are you featuring this plugin in your content?
 Let me know and I will add it here.</small>

-## Supported programming, typesetting languages 💻
+## Supported programming languages 💻

 <details>
 <summary>JavaScript</summary>